What is it about successful Forex traders that sets them apart from the rest?

 It’s often the smallest things in life that generate the greatest improvements.

 The concept of thinking in terms of money risked, as it applies to Forex trading, is no exception.
-It’s an extremely simple concept that can have a huge impact on your journey to becoming a successful trader.
+It’s an extremely simple concept that can have a huge impact on your journey to becoming a top Forex trader.

 I’ve never met a successful Forex trader who doesn’t calculate their risk before putting on a position.